gugarosa/ghost_reader/README.md

-# Ghost Reader: Automatically Reading Images and Texts
+# Ghost Reader: Autonomously Reading Images and Texts

 ## Welcome to Ghost Reader.

-An easy-to-use solution for extracting text from images and further converting them into raw audio.
-Ghost Readers offers a high-level API where requests can be made via JSON in order to accomplish such features.
-Please, follow along the next sections in order to learn more about this excellent tool.
+An easy-to-use solution for extracting text from images and further converting them into raw audios.
+Ghost Readers offers a high-level API where requests can be made via JSON to accomplish such features.
+Please, follow along with the next sections in order to learn more about this excellent tool.

 Ghost Reader is compatible with: **Python 3.6+**.